HarryRHayden/CI_PP1/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here -
+The live link can be found here - https://harryrhayden.github.io/CI_PP1/

 ## Credits

+### Code

+- The gallery style code was taken from the Love Running project

 ### Content